A DIVINE FURY - a finalist for the 2024 McIlvanney Prize!

 RITUAL OF FIRE shortlisted for 2024 Book of the Year by the Bookmark Book Festival

-The third Cesare Aldo novel RITUAL OF FIRE has been shortlisted as 2024 Book of the Year by the Bookmark Book Festival in Blairgowrie, Scotland.
+The third Cesare Aldo novel RITUAL OF FIRE was shortlisted as 2024 Book of the Year by the Bookmark Book Festival in Blairgowrie, Scotland.
 This award focuses on ideal books for book group discussions. with past winners including novels by Rachel Joyce, Andrew Greig and Karen Campbell.

 RITUAL OF FIRE was shortlisted alongside Clear by Carys Davies, Best of Friends by Kamila Shamsie, Columba's Bones by David Greig, All the Colours of the Dark by Chris Whitaker, and The Square of Sevens by Laura Shepherd-Robinson.
-The winner will be announced later this year.
+The winner - Clear by Carys Davies - was announced at the festival on October 6th, 2024.
 Read more about the 2024 Bookmark Festival here.

 RITUAL OF FIRE shortlisted for the 2024 NZ Booklovers Award for Best Adult Fiction